-Lisa Matthews, Program Director, was appointed to her position in October 2016 to support the Board of Directors and staff in advancing the Civic Health Initiative and its Civic Health Index (CHI) program.
+Lisa Matthews is the Chief Grants Officer at NCoC.
+Prior to this role she serves as Program Director supporting the Board of Directors and staff in advancing the Civic Health Initiative and its Civic Health Index (CHI) program.
 Additionally, Lisa provides support to the Annual Conference on Citizenship and year round activity designed to advance the NCoC mission of Strengthening Civic Life in America.
 CHI partnership development is a significant focus of her work.
 Based on the belief that every person has the ability to help their community and country thrive, Lisa’s outreach intends to aid those conducting research in utilizing civic health data as a tool for developing recommendations designed to engage residents in strengthening civic life with the goal of addressing issues of concern in their communities.
 She understands that collaboration is key to building stronger and more resilient communities.
 NCoC’s Civic Renewal Initiative guides her efforts.
 As shown by her years of dedicated public service, Lisa’s passion is aligned with NCoC’s mission to strengthen communities across America.

 Prior to coming to NCoC, Lisa served as Program Assistant at the Corporation for National and Community Service where she supported the Research and Evaluation team in advancing the mission of the Corporation by creating a system to manage the volume of evidence-based research reports posted on R&E’s Evidence Exchange site.
 Lisa’s primary responsibility with the R&E team was to apply technical requirements to create accessible PDF documents according to section 508 Compliance standards.